What is a Pace Lead?

 - Previous "Official Pacer" experience is helpful but not mandatory.
 Have participated in the event prior to pacing and are familiar with the course.

 - Must show evidence of being able to run even splits based on previous race results.
-Must provide evidence of race results within past two years that is 20 min faster for the full/10 min faster than the half of goal pace time.
+Must provide evidence of race results within past two years that is 30 min faster for the full and 15 min faster for the half of goal pace time.

 - Act as representatives of Atlanta Track Club and maintain a courteous and professional demeanor at all times.
 Sign and adhere to Atlanta Track Club's Code of Conduct.